jake6724/apple-step-visualizer/README.md

-# apple-step-visualizer
+# Apple Step Count Visualizer
-Visualize Apple step count provided by user exported Apple health data
+### Visualize all step count data stored on an Apple product

 ![Example graph](images/image-1.png)

+How to Generate Visualization:
+1.